psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Here's the gist of the tale:

 > Sir Cleges was an old knight of Uther Pendragon.
 Generous to a fault, he gave alms to all, to such an extent that he and his wife Clarys had nothing left.
-It was midwinter, bitterly cold, and the sound of the King's court could be heard; but they had no gifts to take, A cherry tree in the garden bloomed, and gave a heavy crop of red chaerries.
+It was midwinter, bitterly cold, and the sound of the King's court could be heard; but they had no gifts to take.
+A cherry tree in the garden bloomed, and gave a heavy crop of red chaerries.
 Sir Cleges took them to the King, but dressed as he was, looking like a pauper, was insulted as a *churl*.
 The porter let him through but demanded a third of what the King would give in return.
 The usher let him through, for a third.
 The steward let him through, for a third.
 The gift was given and Sir Cleges joined the feast.
 Uther is impressed (as is a certain "lady of Cornwall" whom he's perhaps trying to woo...).
 A reward is asked for, and granted: twelve strikes of the stick to be justly given.
 The steward, the doorman and guard were beaten by Sir Cleges.
 Sir Cleges returns, to find the harper singing songs of his old exploits.
 Prompted by the song, the King asks Cleges to come closer, at which point he recognises him as his old loyal knight, and rewards him.

 *The "lady of Cornwall" is Iguerne, which it to say, Igraine, which is to say, King Arthur's mother.
 How Uther seduced her is, of course, another story...
 But there is great scope here for telling that tale in the same sitting as this, as the scene is already set...*